cabal-club/cable/wire.md

 information.

 See Section 5.4.4 for context on what comprises channel state.
 Chat messages MUST NOT be included in responses to this request.
-Clients MUST be able to handle the hashes of unexpected types appearing in responses, and MAY choose for themselves whether to discard them or not.
+Hosts MUST be able to handle the hashes of unexpected types appearing in responses, and MAY choose for themselves whether to discard them or not.